dolph/find-replace/README.md

 find . -iname "*$1*" -not -path "./.git/*" -exec rename "$1" "$2" '{}' \;
 ```

+### Benchmarking

-However, in order to recursively rename files & directories with this snippet, you have to run it until it stops failing (because it's renaming directories that it has not traversed yet):
+In order to recursively rename files & directories with this snippet, you have to run it until it stops failing (because it's renaming directories that it has not traversed yet):

 First attempt: